fhtw-edge-computing/rp2040/docs/micropython/wifi.md

 It is worth noting that, WEP security type is considered weak and it is not recommended to use it as it has been broken long time ago.
 It is preferable to use WPA2 or WPA3 for security purposes.

-Here is the complete code:

-::: details
+::: details Click me to view the complete code

 <<< @/../projects/micropython/examples/wifi-access-point.py{python:line-numbers}